How to Find Your Purpose and Meaning

 It’s not glamorous (and it’s certainly not good if you want to hawk your products and services).

 Your purpose is your truth.
-It’s not the easiest thing to find, and it probably doesn’t make sense when you encounter it the first time.
+It’s not the easiest thing to find, and it probably doesn’t make sense when you encounter it for the first or second time.
 I mean, how does coaching little league softball become someone’s purpose?

-Far too often, people confuse passion as the thing they’re good at.
+Far too often, people confuse passion as the thing they’re good at that comes naturally.

 People think their meaning is defined by…